aaronicsubstances/code-augmentor-python/README.md

 The default Python behaviour will apply though, when trying to access non-existent fields on a deserialized JSON object by raising an error.
 In that case, the function `hasattr` will have to be called first.

 ## Further Information

-Visit this package's Github repository to find out more on

-   * structure of augmenting code object
-   * structure of generated code object
+For more information on the structure of augmenting code object, generated code object and other considerations, refer to [wiki](https://github.com/aaronicsubstances/code-augmentor/wiki/Documentation-for-Code-Generator-Scripts) in the main Code Augmentor repository.
-   * other matters